Enrico Dandolo: Death and burial

-Dandolo died in May or June 1205 and was buried in the Hagia Sophia in Constantinople.
+Dandolo died in May or June 1205, reportedly from an infection in his groin caused by a hernia, and was buried in the Hagia Sophia in Constantinople.
+In 1261, upon retaking the city, the Byzantines desecrated the tomb to remove the remnants of their invader as Emperor Michael VIII Palaiologos ordered his remains to be thrown into the Bosporus.
+Other accounts suggest that after the Ottoman conquest in 1453, Sultan Mehmed II ordered the remaining Venetian tombs broken, potentially scattering what was left of his remains.
 In the 19th century an Italian restoration team placed a cenotaph marker near the probable location, which is still visible today.
 The marker is frequently mistaken by tourists as being a medieval marker of the actual tomb of the doge.
 The real tomb was allegedly destroyed; various legends attribute this destruction to the times of the Byzantine reconquest of the city or shortly after the Ottoman conquest of Constantinople in 1453 and subsequent conversion of Hagia Sophia into a mosque.

 However, a documentary aired by Turkey's public broadcaster TRT in 2021 found evidence contrary to these legends.
 TRT's georadar images indicate the presence of a human skeleton whose head is approximately 50 centimeters below the cenotaph in a sitting position facing towards Jerusalem.
 Certain features of the skeleton, such as the height and posture, are also in line with Dandolo's.

 Blindness

 It is not known for certain when and how Dandolo became blind.
 According to the Chronicle of Novgorod he had been blinded by the Byzantines during the 1171–1172 expedition to Byzantium.
 Supposedly, Emperor Manuel Comnenus "ordered his eyes to be blinded with glass; and his eyes were uninjured, but he saw nothing".
-According to Thomas F. Madden's study, Dandolo had cortical blindness as a result of a severe blow to the back of the head received sometime between 1174 and 1176.
+According to Thomas F. Madden, Dandolo "was not blinded by Manuel Comnenus or, for that matter, by any Byzantine".
+Madden states that Dandolo had cortical blindness as a result of a severe blow to the back of the head received sometime between 1174 and 1176.
 Documents show Dandolo's signature being fully legible in 1174 but sprawling across the paper in 1176, suggesting that his sight deteriorated over time.

 Dandolo's blindness appears to have been total.
 Geoffrey de Villehardouin, whom Dandolo accompanied on the Fourth Crusade, wrote that "although his eyes appeared normal, he could not see a hand in front of his face, having lost his sight after a head wound".
 This piece of primary evidence seems to support Madden's theory that Dandolo's blindness was cortical, since his eyes appeared to be unharmed.